virtualabs/btlejack/README.md

 ### Sniffing an existing connection

-First, find some existing connection to target with `btlejack`:
+First, find an existing connection to target with `btlejack`:

 ``` text
 $ btlejack -s